Judge to OK $58B plan to end PG&E bankruptcy after wildfires

 The company still faces formidable challenges: Montali’s decision is allowing the company to emerge from its financial morass just as California heads into a summer expected to bring especially high wildfire risks.

 The company plans to find a new CEO to replace Bill Johnson, who will step down June 30 after just 14 months on the job.
-That hiring decision will be made by an overhauled board of directors, including 11 members who were just recently appointed.
+It has overhauled board of directors, including 11 members who were just recently appointed.
 PG&E also has committed to slicing up its sprawling territory into regional units to be more responsive to the different needs of the 16 million people who rely on it for power.

 Financing the plan requires PG&E to nearly double its debt, saddling the company with a burden its critics fear will make it more difficult to raise the estimated $40 billion for improvements that the utility still needs to make to its electrical grid.